 What are some common challenges in job grading?

-Common challenges in job grading include ensuring consistency, managing personal bias, and keeping the system up-to-date.
+Common challenges in job grading include ensuring consistency, managing personal bias, and keeping the system up-to-date, making it a complex task that requires careful planning and evaluation.

 Why is it important to eliminate managerial discretion in job grading?

-It is important to eliminate managerial discretion in job grading because it ensures that pay and progression decisions are based on objective criteria, promoting fairness and reducing bias.
+It is important to eliminate managerial discretion in job grading because it ensures that pay and progression decisions are based on objective criteria, including classifying jobs accurately, promoting fairness and reducing bias.
 This helps create a more equitable and transparent work environment for all employees.